Customer Segmentation in Banking: Impact Strategies 2026

 This is where context becomes meaningful.

-Contextual activation with Next Best Actions
+Contextual Activation with Next Best Actions

 Next Best Actions identify the moment when something relevant happens in the customer’s life and determine the most appropriate action for that moment.